UserScape/Laravel-Bundles/readme.md

 ## Installation

-Installation is pretty easy however it is not automated.
+Installation is fairly easy however it is not automated.
 To install this please follow these steps:

 * Download the latest release
 * Edit application/config/application.php